GEOPOLITICAL DESK · OCCASIONAL CONTRIBUTOR

 Phrases this correspondent will not file

-geopolitical risk premium China watchers say experts say unprecedented (without the precedent) great power competition rules-based order geopolitical (used without naming the specific institutions involved) signaling (as a catch-all) tensions escalate Beijing is watching
+geopolitical risk premium China watchers say great power competition rules-based order tensions escalate

 Recent Columns